-An entering freshman student must be a graduate of an accredited high school or be fully accepted as a regular student in good academic standing as defined by St. Thomas University.
-An entering freshman is defined as a student who upon becoming identified with an institution has not been previously identified with an institution(s) of higher learning for two semesters or three quarters (or equivalent).
-An entering freshman must meet two of the three entry level requirements to participate in athletics at St. Thomas University:
+As per the NAIA Eligibility Rules, an entering freshman student must be a graduate of an accredited high school or be fully accepted as a regular student in good academic standing as defined by St. Thomas University.
+An entering freshman is defined as a student who, upon becoming identified with an institution, has not been previously identified with an institution(s) of higher learning for two semesters or three quarters (or equivalent).
+An entering freshman must meet two of the three entry-level requirements to participate in athletics at St. Thomas University if they do not graduate high school with a minimum 2.3 grade point average:

-1. Achieve a minimum of 18 on the Enhanced ACT or 880 on the SAT.
+1. Achieve a minimum of 18 on the Enhanced ACT or 970 on the SAT (math and verbal only).
 The ACT/SAT test must be taken on a national or international testing date and certified to the institution prior to the beginning of each term in which the student initially participates (residual tests are not acceptable).
-The SAT score of 880 or higher must be achieved on the Critical Reading and Math sections of the SAT.
-The SAT score of 880 or higher must be achieved on the CRITICAL READING and MATH sections of the SAT.
-Scores must be achieved on a single test, and the test score must be sent directly from the testing center to the University and the NAIA Eligibility Center.
+The SAT score of 970 or higher must be achieved on the CRITICAL READING and MATH sections of the SAT.
+Scores must be achieved on a single test date, and the test score must be sent directly from the testing center to the University and to the NAIA Eligibility Center